letsencrypt/acme-spec/draft-barnes-acme.md

 An ACME registration resource represents a set of metadata associated to an account key pair, most importantly contact information and a recovery token.
 Registration resources have the following structure:

 key (required, dictionary):
-: The public key of the account key pair, encoded as a JSON Web Key object {{I-D.ietf-jose-json-web-key}}.
+: The public key of the account key pair, encoded as a JSON Web Key object {{RFC7517}}.

 contact (optional, array of string):
 : An array of URIs that the server can use to contact the client for issues related to this authorization.
 For example, the server may wish to notify the client about server-initiated revocation, or check with the client on future authorizations (see the "recoveryContact" challenge type).